The home of Helios

 The Olympic desks became well-regarded and so Dick went on to set up Helios Electronics Ltd. This company built equipment for a number of well-known organisations and musicians.
 For more information about this, see the history page.

-A working prototype of the Type 78 was made and tried out by various people and was well received.
-However, it became apparent during test marketing that the Type 69 Equaliser would probably be a more popular product.
+Since it would have been impractical to jump straight into console manufacture, the company looked at re-issues as a means of generating some cash and interest.
+For this Dick favoured the Helios Type 78 5-band Equaliser as the initial product.
+A prototype was made and tried out by various people and was well received.
+However, it became apparent during test marketing that the Helios Type 69 Equaliser would probably be more popular.

 Helios Professional Audio Limited is the owner of the Helios Trade Mark